Skip to main content

 • Features: Algorithms that assume a form for the function to be learned in advance and learn parameters based on that assumption.
 The number of parameters is fixed and does not change with the amount of data.

-• Learning: Fast to learn with little data.
-Flexibility: Constrained by the assumed function form, not suitable for complex problems.
+• Flexibility: Constrained by the assumed functional form, making it less suitable for complex problems.

 • Linear Regression